wallix/PEPS/README.md

 PEPS is built to be extensible thanks to complete APIs and we aim at creating an ecosystem of compatible apps and services.

 Please read more [about PEPS](http://github.com/MLstate/PEPS/wiki/About) and its [roadmap](http://github.com/MLstate/PEPS/wiki/Roadmap).
 We also have a [FAQ](http://github.com/MLstate/PEPS/wiki/FAQ).

+PEPS source code will be available from a [separate repository](https://github.com/MLstate/PEPS-source) under the Affero GPL License.

 # Installation guide